-My route across the northern territory of Australia.
+It took about 10 hours for "May" to fly across Australia, with an overnight stay in Tennant Creek.
 I flew past many enormous cattle stations (up to 4 million square acres) spread out across the desolate outback.

 Jon Johanson, (a famous Australian aviator and a mentor) who flew around the world three times in his experimental RV4 (east, west, polar) reminded me to not underestimate the outback.
 If you are forced down, you may never be found if your ELT and PLB are destroyed in the crash.
 He equated the risk to that of the north Atlantic crossing.
 My plane carried extra water and survival equipment for polar, desert, and marine environments.

 Tennant Creek.
 A brief stay in an authentic outback town in the northern territory of Australia.